Salisbury, North Carolina: Broadband networks

 In 2015 Salisbury's Fibrant system (later called Hotwire) became capable of 10 gigabit capacity town-wide; it is thought to be the only town-owned system in the world with such capacity.

 Major employers

-Major employers in Salisbury include the headquarters of Food Lion, a regional grocery chain that is one of the US subsidiaries of Delhaize; the W.G.
+Major employers in Salisbury include the headquarters of Food Lion, a regional grocery chain that is one of the US subsidiaries of Ahold Delhaize; the W.G.
 (Bill) Hefner VA Medical Center, the City of Salisbury, and the County of Rowan.
 Novant Health Rowan Medical Center and the Rowan Salisbury School System, are also major employers.
 Smaller employers include textile mills and other manufacturing businesses.
 In 2019, the pet food retailer Chewy announced it would build a 700,000 square foot facility employing 1,200.

 Arts and culture

 Historic preservation

 Salisbury has developed a strong record of historic preservation since the late 20th century.
 It is the site of a noted prisoner of war camp during the American Civil War and has ten National Register historic districts.
 The city has many historic homes and commercial buildings dating from the 19th century and early 20th century, several of which are individually listed on the National Register of Historic Places.

 Since 1975, Salisbury City Council has designated five Local Historic Districts, encompassing hundreds of historically and architecturally significant buildings.
 Owners of properties within locally designated historic districts are required to obtain a Certificate of Appropriateness from the Salisbury Historic Preservation Commission before making exterior changes to residential or commercial buildings.
 The City of Salisbury offers a variety of incentive grants to historic homeowners and downtown business owners to defray the cost of repairs and rehabilitation projects.